Garlic Parmesan Sauce (5-Ingredient Recipe!)

 Say hello to this delicious and creamy garlic parmesan sauce recipe featuring just five ingredients!
 Garlic steeps in cream, as it reduces on the stove, thickening further with a bit of flour and freshly grated cheese.
 The result: a versatile sauce with plenty of cheesy garlic flavor, perfect for pasta, pizza, or dipping sauces.

-Though it's fun to pair homemade noodles with an elegant, all-day lamb ragu, one of my absolute favorite ways to enjoy fresh pasta is with a super simple parmesan cheese sauce.
+Though it's fun to pair homemade noodles with an elegant, all-day lamb ragu, you absolutely cannot go wrong with a creamy pasta, like this super simple parmesan cheese sauce.

-It's got a super creamy texture that's perfect with all sorts of pasta shapes, like my homemade pappardelle pasta, malloreddus, or your favorite boxed variety.
+It's wonderful with all sorts of pasta shapes, like my homemade pappardelle pasta, malloreddus, or your favorite boxed variety.
+You can also use it as the base for a white pizza (with my 72-hour pizza dough) or a sauce for dipping wings!

 Ingredient Notes